French air controller strike hampers Airbus A350 debut

 Although Airbus can fly its jets without public controllers, flying on a strike day could derail plans to bring in a large contingent of VIPs and media to its Toulouse headquarters.

-The main Airbus EAD.PA factory shares runways with the Toulouse-Blagnac commercial airport, France's sixth busiest.
+The main Airbus factory shares runways with the Toulouse-Blagnac commercial airport, France's sixth busiest.

 Maiden flights typically involve lavish publicity and the A350 flight is one of the industry's most keenly awaited events.

-Air France (AIRF.PA) announced it was cancelling an unspecified number of short- and medium-haul flights.
+Air France annnounced it was cancelling an unspecified number of short- and medium-haul flights.

 The two aircraft are going head to head in a battle for orders as many airlines switch to a new generation of jets designed to slash fuel bills and open up new routes.